 An intangible asset is recognised only if it is probable that the expected future economic benefits that are attributable to the asset will flow to the Group, and the cost of the asset can be measured reliably.
 Intangible assets that have finite useful lives are recorded in the balance sheet and amortisation is recognised in the income statement on a straight-line basis over the useful lives.
 The estimated useful life for intangible rights is 3-10 years.

 Research costs are charged to the income statement as incurred.
 Development costs for new products are capitalised when they meet the requirements of IAS 38 Intangible assets.
 They are amortised over the useful lives of the related products.
 In Tecnotree development costs are monitored on a project-by-project basis and the Group’s management decides on the capitalisation separately for each project.
 In order to qualify for capitalisation the following criteria are to be met: the results of a project are of use to several customers, the contents, objectives and timetable of a project are documented and a profitability calculation is prepared.
 Capitalisation of product development costs that fulfil IFRS criteria starts when following requirements are met: a product’s functional requirements and the plans for product industrialisation, testing and project are complete and have been approved as well as future economic benefits are expected from the product.
 The useful life of capitalised development expenditure is 3-5 years depending on the expected commercial life cycle, and they are amortised on a straight-line basis over this period from the start of commercial use.
-The consolidated balance sheet of 31 December 2018 and 31 December 2017 did not include any capitalised product development costs.
+The consolidated balance sheet of 31 December 2019 included 3.0 million euros capitalized product development costs (31 December 2018 did not include any capitalised product development costs).

 Inventories are stated at the lower of acquisition cost and net realisable value.
 The valuation is based on the FIFO principle.
 The cost of manufactured products and work in progress includes the cost of raw materials, direct labour costs, other direct costs as well as an appropriate share of variable and fixed production overheads based on normal operating capacity.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling.